12 ways to make your computer look and sound better

 If you only want to listen to music through one earphone, or you need to pay attention to the outside world while watching movies on your computer, consider switching Windows to mono rather than stereo sound.

 To do this, open Settings by clicking the cog icon within the Start menu.
-Then choose Ease of Access and Other options.
-You’ll find the Mono audio toggle switch under the Audio options heading.
+Then choose Ease of Access and Audio.
+You’ll find the Mono audio toggle switch on this page.
 Once you turn it on, all of the applications on your system will emit sound in mono.
 To change back to stereo, simply toggle the switch off again.

 7. Change the color scheme

 To do so, open the Apple menu, choose System Preferences, and go to the General section.
-Here, you can choose a new accent color for menus and highlights, as well as changing the menu and dock from light to dark by clicking Use dark menu bar and Dock.
-On the same screen, you can also adjust the size of sidebar items and opt to show or hide scroll bars.
+Here, you can choose a new accent color for menus and highlights, and you can also decide whether the menus, buttons, and windows follow a Light, Dark, or variable (Auto) theme.
+On the same screen, you can also adjust the size of sidebar icons and opt to show or hide scroll bars.

 8. Pick the perfect wallpaper